Best One Bar Build for ESO: PvE Tier List

 ESO Templar One Bar Build

 The second best one-bar build is the Templar, which ranks S tier due to its best execution skill, group utility, and great overall damage.
-Templar’s Radiant Glory is an execute that out perform heavy attacking Oakensoul setups at lower health.
+Templar’s Radiant Glory is an execute that out performs your heavy attack at around 15-20% boss health.
 This execute also heals based on damage done, keeping you healthy during the last portion of a boss fight.
 Moreover, you have a good balance of area damage and single target with good survivability.

 Templar Heavy Attack Pros